openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

    and enhancing user autonomy and trust.
 The importance of separating the roles of issuers and verifiers in the context of digital wallets is multi-fold:

-    1. **Reduced Data Exposure**: If issuers and verifiers are distinct, the personal data revealed during transactions can be kept to a minimum.
+    1. **Reducing Data Exposure**: If issuers and verifiers are distinct, the personal data revealed during transactions can be kept to a minimum.
 The party verifying the credential doesn't need to know its issuer, and vice versa.